Week-by-week guide to pregnancy

 What's happening in my body?

-You are hopefully starting to feel much better as the first trimester comes to a close.
-There's a good chance that the placenta is now feeding your baby, having taken over from the yolk sac, and once this happens your hormones will simmer down a bit.
+There's a good chance that the placenta is now feeding your baby, having taken over from the yolk sac, and once this happens your hormones will calm down a bit.

 Many women worry about how much weight they should put on during a healthy pregnancy.
-The answer is 'not as much as you might think'.
-Most mums-to-be will put on between 10kg and 12.5kg (22lb-26lb), and that's usually after week 20, but some won't put on any weight at all.
-You can find out more about healthy pregnancy weight gain here.
+The answer is not as much as you might think.
+Most mums-to-be will put on between 10kg to 12.5kg (22lb to 26lb), and that's usually after week 20.
+But some may not put on any weight at all.
+You can find out more about weight gain in pregnancy on the NHS website.

-Right now you should aim to follow a healthy pregnancy diet and don't eat more 'for the baby'.
-When you enter the third trimester (from week 28) you can add another 200 calories a day to your diet.
-Even then, that's not much – just two slices of wholemeal toast with margarine.
+Try to follow a healthy pregnancy diet, you do not need to eat more for the baby.
+When you enter the 3rd trimester in week 28 you can add another 200 calories a day to your diet – that's about 2 slices of wholemeal toast with margarine.

-If you stay a healthy weight, then your baby is more likely to be a healthy weight too, and will stay that way as he or she grows up.
-It's also better for you not to pile on the pounds, as being overweight makes you more prone to getting dangerous conditions including high blood pressure and pre-eclampsia.
-So eat for you – not two.
+If you maintain a healthy weight, your baby is more likely to be a healthy weight too.
+Being overweight makes you more prone to conditions such as pre-eclampsia and high blood pressure.

 Foods to avoid in pregnancy